leeabd123/Dynamic-Duo-Finders/results.md

 This function gets the shortest path from each pair of nodes in the graph and returns a vector with a count of how many times a node lies on one of these paths.
 The shortest paths are found by setting the start and end nodes and then calling Dijkstra's algorithm to get the shortest path between them as a vector.
 It marks that path as traveled, iterates through the path vector and increments the count for that node.

 ## Tests Performed
+TEST SMALL BFS SIZE - test that BFS has the right size TEST SMALL BFS TRAVERSAL - test that BFS has the right traversal for a small graph TEST NORMAL BFS TRAVERSAL - test that BFS has the right traversal for a small graph TEST LARGE BFS START NODE - test that the large BFS has the right start node TEST LARGE BFS ADJACENT NODES - test that the large BFS has the right adjacent nodes to a node we were testing TEST DIJKSTRA'S WITH ONE POSSIBLE PATH - Dijkstra's when only one path is possible TEST DIJKSTRA'S BEST OF MULTIPLE PATHS - Dijkstra's when choosing between paths TEST DIJKSTRA'S FULL - Dijkstra's specifics with full graph (test small parts) TEST BETWEENNESS SMALL - gives proper scores for betweenness on a small graph TEST BETWEENNESS SMALL SIZE - betweenness returns a vector of the right size

 ## Leading Question